TodePond/GulfOfMexico/README.md

 ## Error Handling

-By default, `errors` is set to true.
+By default, the internal global variable `errors` is set to true.

 If you add